 - NUsearch searches the Libraries' vast collection of books, journals, articles and multimedia.

 - Databases A-Z provides links to all library databases.
 Databases can be searched by title, subject or type.

 - Journals A-Z provides links to all library electronic journals.

 - WorldCat searches collections from thousands of libraries.
 Items may be requested via interlibrary loan and delivered to Northwestern.

 - Online Reference Materials links to dictionaries, encyclopedias and other reference sources.

 - Archival and Manuscripts Collection portal search individual collections for for archival and primary source materials.

-- Digital Collections contains the Libraries' digital image collections of primary sources from our distinctive collections.
+- Digital Collections contains the Libraries' digital image, audio and video collections of primary sources from our distinctive collections.

 - Research Guides are lists of subject-specific sources, curated by our Subject Librarians.

 - Finding articles and books: To access articles and books, you will need to search library databases or the library catalog (NUSearch).

 - Finding primary sources: To find primary sources, such as manuscripts, diaries, court cases, maps, data sets and experiment results, you may need to use specific databases and search tools.